mertyildiran/Plexus/README.md

 <!-- LaTeX of above image: Total = ( potential_{0} \times weight_{0} )\ +\ ( p_{1} \times w_{1} )\ +\ ( p_{2} \times w_{2} )\ +\ ...\ +\ ( p_{N} \times w_{N} ) \\ \center Potential = \left | sin(T^{2}) \right | -->

-**desired_potential** is the ideal value of the neuron's that is desired to eventually reach.
+**desired_potential** is the ideal value of the neuron's potential that is desired to eventually reach.
 For sensory neurons, it is meaningless.
 For motor neurons, it is assigned by the network.
+If it's **None** then neuron don't learn anything and just calculates potential when it's fired.

 **fault** is not calculated just at the output but in every neuron except sensory ones and it is equal to absolute difference between desired potential and current potential.